gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 &nbsp;

 Perhaps I should have practiced on some less important things first?
 Yes, I should have.
-I really should have&#8230; \*sigh\*.
+I really should have... \*sigh\*.
 Nothing do to about that now.

 &nbsp;